prateekpandey1234/AndroidLearnings/README.md

    8. derived state of is also an inline function which helps to update ui from any state changes but these state changes are very frequent like scrolling state changes , what it        does is that it helps in stopping execssive recompositions and only recomposes when certain condition or threashold is reached for that state which changing many times . using normal remember will cause mulitple recomposition so we use derived state which creates a new state itself to stop those extra recompositions .
       (https://medium.com/androiddevelopers/jetpack-compose-when-should-i-use-derivedstateof-63ce7954c11b)
+   9. you can use remember(key1,key2) to assign that data against that specific id or rememberSaveable(key1) to survive more

 Observers
    1. there are 4 types of observers : Live Data , StateFlow , Flow and SharedFlow